SwarnenduRC/IPValidator/README.md

-# NokiaIPValidator - A simple multi threaded program to read a text file of IP addresses and returns the counts of unique IPV4, IPV6 addresses along with total IPV4/IPV6 addresses present in the file.
+# IPValidator - A simple multi threaded program to read a text file of IP addresses and returns the counts of unique IPV4, IPV6 addresses along with total IPV4/IPV6 addresses present in the file.
 It also gives a count of invalid IP addresses present in the text file

 # At present in it's simplest form it will only validate any IP address which doesn't contain any space or special character between each segment.
 Although it can be easily enhaced.